Anthony Tait: Informer

 Tait was born and grew up in Anchorage, Alaska.
 Tait worked as a bouncer in a series of strip clubs in Anchorage and became friends with members of the Anchorage chapter of the Hells Angels while also working as a part-time informer for the Anchorage Police Department.
 On a dare with two policemen, Tait joined the Anchorage chapter in 1983.
 He rose up to become the sergeant-at-arms.
 The Anchorage police had little experience with running informers and passed Tait onto the FBI.

 Operation Cacus

-Tim McKinley, the FBI agent who been the anti-Hells Angels specialist in the bureau told the Canadian journalists Julian Sher and William Marsden in a 2006 interview: "What he wanted to do was just give us a bunch of information and we do wiretaps, and everybody would go to jail.
+Tim McKinley, the FBI agent who had been the anti-Hells Angels specialist in the bureau told the Canadian journalists Julian Sher and William Marsden in a 2006 interview: "What he wanted to do was just give us a bunch of information and we do wiretaps, and everybody would go to jail.
 He was kind of shocked to find out just how complicated it was".
 McKinley used Tait as "a walking electronics platform" to record everything that the Hells Angels said and did.
 McKinley stated: "What he was tasked to do was to identify the upper-level leadership of the Hells Angels, identify the criminal structure of the organization, track the money, track the dope".
 McKinley wanted Tait to provide the evidence to convict Sonny Barger, whom he described as a wily and formidable opponent.
 McKinley said of Barger: "Balls—the guy certainly has balls".